- How do I establish a Handicap Index? See: Establish a Handicap

 - What is a multi-member?

-- How many scores do I need to establish a USGA Handicap Index?
+- How many scores do I need to establish a Handicap Index?

-Do I have to obtain a USGA Handicap Index through a golf club?
+Do I have to obtain a Handicap Index through a golf club?

 Yes.
-In order to obtain a USGA Handicap Index, a golfer must join through a golf club that is licensed by the USGA to utilize the USGA Handicap System.
-Golf clubs must have at least ten individual members that have a reasonable and regular opportunity to play golf together, follow the Rules of Golf and the USGA Handicap System, and operate under bylaws with committees to supervise golf activities, so that scores posted are subject to peer review and the integrity of the USGA Handicap System is maintained.
+In order to obtain a Handicap Index that can be administered in accordance with the Rules of Handicapping, a player must be a member of a golf club that is affilliated with an Authorized Association, or a direct member of an Authorized Assocation which has assumed the responsibility of a golf club.
+Golf clubs must have at least ten individual members that have a reasonable and regular opportunity to play golf together, follow the Rules of Golf and the Rules of Handicapping, and operate under bylaws with committees to supervise golf activities, so that scores posted are subject to peer review and the integrity of the Rules of Handicapping is maintained.

 See: Establish a Handicap

-The USGA Handicap System allows golfers to post scores via the Internet.
-Scores can be posted directly to the Internet by clicking on the Post On-Line icon or visiting www.GHIN.com.
-The scores will immediately become part of the golfer's scoring record and be included in the golfer's USGA Handicap Index by the next revision.
+The World Handicap System allows golfers to post scores via the Internet.
+Scores can be posted directly to the Internet by clicking on the Post On-Line icon, downloading the GHIN moble app. or visiting www.GHIN.com.
+The scores will immediately become part of the golfer's scoring record and be included in the golfer's Handicap Index by the next revision.

-Can I view my score history and USGA Handicap Index via the Internet?
+Where can I view my score history and Handicap Index?

-Yes.
-Visit www.GHIN.com to view the following information about your active GHIN account: the 20 scores that were used to compute your USGA Handicap Index, your USGA Handicap Index, and your 20 most recent scores.
+Visit www.GHIN.com or the GHIN mobile app to view the following information about your active GHIN account: the 20 scores that were used to compute your Handicap Index, your Handicap Index, and your 20 most recent scores.

 What do the different letter(s) mean next to my scores?